Are you having trouble keeping weight off after spending months dieting because of your food choices?

 The mix of carbohydrate, fat and protein in your diet may be a critical factor in maintaining weight loss.
 To your body, not all calories are created equal.

-Weight regain is often caused by reduced motivation or commitment to diet and exercise.
+Reduced motivation or commitment to diet and exercise often causes weight regain.
 Basically, we get tired of dieting.
 In addition, weight loss slows the body’s metabolism, making it more difficult to burn calories.
 [Read How to Speed Up Your Metabolism]

 A research team, led by Drs.
 Cara Ebbeling and David Ludwig at Boston Children’s Hospital, explored the effects of different diets on the ability to burn calories after weight loss.
 Their 4-year study was funded in part by NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and National Center for Research Resources (NCRR).